-Aspect Specific information required NT EPA objective: Pro are maintained. tect air quality and minimise emissions and their impact so that environmental values Relevant activities Construction and operation of ammonium phosphate fertiliser plant and its components Handling, processing, transport and storage of materials including but not limited to sulfur and phosphogypsum Power generation
+Aspect Specific information required NT EPA objective: Pro are maintained. tect air quality and minimise emissions and their impact so that environmental values

-Aspect Specific information required Rehabilitation and closure.
-Environmental values Describe the sensitive receptors within the proposal footprint and area of influence, supported by air dispersion modelling Describe the existing air environment Describe areas of current and predicted public use (including cultural use) within the proposal footprint and area of influence.
+Aspect Specific information required Relevant activities Construction and operation of ammonium phosphate fertiliser plant and its components Mining activities (cumulative impacts) Handling, processing, transport and storage of materials including but not limited to sulfur and phosphogypsum Power generation Vehicle movements for construction and operational purposes including ancillary use and vehicles accessing and leaving the site Rehabilitation and closure.
+Environmental values Describe the sensitive receptors within the proposal footprint and area of potential impact, supported by air dispersion modelling Describe the existing air environment Describe areas of current and predicted public use (including cultural use) within the proposal footprint and area of potential impact.
 Provide maps and figures to support descriptions as appropriate.
-Potential significant impacts and risks Describe potential impacts on air quality and identify: emissions which could impact air quality, and their source (including emissions from unplanned upsets, shutdowns and releases from storage tanks due to overpressure) the impacts from emissions on local air quality and sensitive receptors, including potential incremental impacts on culturally significant sites the volumes of emissions and impacts from their accumulation (including bioaccumulation and bio-magnification, if relevant) over the 25 year operation, including potential limitations on future land use the proposal footprint and area of influence that could feasibly experience those impacts.
+Potential significant impacts and risks Describe potential impacts on air quality, including cumulative impacts, and identify: emissions which could impact air quality, and their source (including emissions from unplanned upsets, shutdowns and releases from storage tanks due to overpressure) the impacts from emissions on local air quality and sensitive receptors, including potential incremental impacts on culturally significant sites and other areas of cultural value. the volumes of emissions and impacts from their accumulation (including bioaccumulation and bio-magnification, if relevant) over the 25 year operation, including potential limitations on future land use the proposal footprint and area of potential impact that could feasibly experience those impacts.
 Provide an assessment of potential impacts on air quality using outcomes of investigations and/or other relevant information.
 As a minimum, the assessment should take into consideration: methods, equipment, timing and frequency the likely source, scale and extent of emissions (including emissions from unplanned upsets, shutdowns and releases from storage tanks due to overpressure) cumulative impacts with other activities or proposals the duration, magnitude and extent of potential impacts.
 The assessment must identify and quantify potential impacts on air quality against relevant contemporary guidelines and standards, ensuring that ground level concentrations are compared to the current Ambient Air Quality NEPM standards and account for anticipated amendments to the NEPM in 2025.
-Assess the potential impacts of a changing climate on air quality in the context of cumulative impacts from the proposal and other activities in the region.
-Avoidance, mitigation and management Outline the measures for avoiding, mitigating, or offsetting impacts identified above, with consideration of sections 26 (Environmental decision making hierarchy) and section 27 (Waste management hierarchy) of the EP Act.
-Also consider measures to enhance or restore environmental quality.
-Avoidance, mitigation and offset measures must be developed with consideration given to the following: design and layout of the proposal best available technology emission avoidance, mitigation or management measures compliance with any statutory or policy basis for the proposed measures
+Avoidance, mitigation and management cumulative impacts from the proposal and other activities in the region.
+Outline the measures for avoiding, mitigating, or offsetting impacts identified above, with consideration of sections 26 (Environmental decision making hierarchy) and section 27 (Waste management hierarchy) of the EP Act.
+Also consider measures to enhance or

-Aspect Specific information required All mitigation measures should be substantiated and in accordance with best practice, including advice from relevant government advisory agencies.
-Monitoring and reporting Outline any proposed monitoring and reporting activities related to potential impacts and risks, and mitigation and management measures.
+Aspect Specific information required restore environmental quality.
+Avoidance, mitigation and offset measures must be developed with consideration given to the following: design and layout of the proposal best available technology emission avoidance, mitigation or management measures compliance with any statutory or policy basis for the proposed measures.
+All mitigation measures should be substantiated and in accordance with best practice, including advice from relevant government advisory agencies.
+Monitoring and reporting Outline any proposed monitoring and reporting activities related to potential impacts (including cumulative impacts) and risks, and mitigation and management measures.
 The proposed monitoring and reporting should specify which project phase it relates to, i.e. construction or operations, and must be sufficiently robust to detect and quantify unplanned releases to the atmosphere.
 All monitoring activities should be substantiated and in accordance with best practice advice from relevant government advisory agencies.
 Residual impact Identify any potential residual impact of the proposal on environmental values.